-II.
-Choose a Different Objective Function
+Ila.
+Choose a Different Metric to Maximize

 - Firms can always focus on a different objective function.

 Examples would include

 - maximizing earnings

 - maximizing revenues

 - maximizing firm size

 - maximizing market share

 - maximizing EVA

 - The key thing to remember is that these are intermediate objective functions.

-- To the degree that they are correlated with the long term health and value of the company, they work well.
+- To the degree that they are correlated with the long-term health and value of the company, they work well.

 - To the degree that they do not, the firm can end up with a disaster